raniasiddiqui/Large-Language-Models-LLMs/README.md

 # Large-Language-Models-LLMs

-This repository contains all the materials and course assignments studied in this course in my university.
+This repository contains all the materials, course assignments and activities studied in this course in my university.